MTC-Sydney/searchgptaccelerator/Module4.md

 By now you have a working application but you notice that the starting questions are not helpful.

+## Load your data

+You can load unstructured data (PDF) and/or structured data (CSV) into the search service so that GPT can query it.

 ## Make changes to the Predefined Questions

 Look in the file `app\frontend\src\components\Example\ExampleList.tsx`